 For savory dishes such as tagliatelle di cacao with cinghiale (wild boar), he suggests a Sangiovese.
 Nibble on bite size sweet chocolate truffles with a glass of Cabernet Sauvignon (see his recipe below).

 Handmade world class chocolates and agreeable wines for your next party or dinner can be found outside of Italy.
-If a chocolatier or enoteca is lacking in your city visit one of the following chain supermarkets: Whole Foods, Gelson’s or Trader Joe’s.
+If there are no chocolatiers or enoteche in your city, visit one of the following chain supermarkets: Whole Foods, Gelson’s or Trader Joe’s.

 9 ounces bittersweet chocolate, finely chopped